amarmer/IPC-Call/README.md

 IPC_CALL_REGISTER(XYZ);
 ```

-The framework supports most of STL data structures in [IpcCallData.h](https://github.com/amarmer/IPC-Call/blob/main/IpcCallData.h) and can be extended with custom data.
+The framework supports most of the STL data structures in [IpcCallData.h](https://github.com/amarmer/IPC-Call/blob/main/IpcCallData.h) and can be extended with custom data.

 An example of client and server is in [main.cpp](https://github.com/amarmer/IPC-Call/blob/main/Main.cpp)